qwshen/spark-flight-connector/docs/tutorial.md

     df.show(false)   //to show the records from the table
     ```

-18. Truncate the table then insert
+18. Truncate the table, then run an insert:
     ```scala
     val df = spark.read.format("flight")
         .option("host", "127.0.0.1").option("port", "32010").option("user", "test").option("password", "Password@12345")